Yaleta/gabbylearningcenter.github.io/index.md

 * We will be using R for all programming assignments and projects.

 ### Instructor
-* Dr. Heather Mattie
+* Dr. Gabriel Kallah-Dagadu
-* Lecturer on Biostatistics
+* Lecturer on Statistics
-* Co-Director, Health Data Science Master's Program
+* PostDoc in Health Data Science, UKZN
+* gkallahdagadu@hsph.harvard.edu
+* KallahDagaduG@ukzn.ac.za
-* hemattie@hsph.harvard.edu
+* gkallah-dagadu@ug.edu.gh

 ### Teaching Assistants

-* Rebecca Astatke - rastatke@g.harvard.edu
-* Luke Benz - lukebenz@g.harvard.edu
-* Carmen Rodriguez Cabrera - crodriguezcabrera@g.harvard.edu
-* Jerry Chang - chiarui_chang@g.harvard.edu
+*
 ### Office Hours

 Note: all office hours will be held in-person AND online via Zoom links in Canvas.